Are you at risk for overactive bladder?

 Neurological conditions and nerve damage

-People are likelier to experience OAB when abnormal nerve signals tell the bladder to contract suddenly when it's not full.
-This can be a result of an injury affecting your brain, nerves or spinal cord, or a consequence of an ailment affecting neurological function, like diabetes, dementia, Parkinson's disease, stroke or multiple sclerosis.
+People are likelier to experience OAB when irregular nerve signals tell the bladder to contract suddenly when it's not full.
+This can be a result of an injury affecting your brain, nerves, or spinal cord, like trauma, herniated discs, back surgery, or radiation therapy.
+It could also be a consequence of a health condition affecting neurological function, like diabetes, dementia, Parkinson's disease, stroke, or multiple sclerosis.

 Prostate conditions and other blockages